 Player Eligibility to Start & Play

-All owners must have a starter at every infield position, a starting catcher, and three outfielders.
+All owners must have a starter at every infield position, a starting catcher, three outfielders, and a designated hitter.

 The outfielders can play any outfield position (e.g., an owner could start two right fielders).